rahulhaque/cruise/README.md

 ### 3. Other Developments

-You can use Cruise to do any development of your choice as long as the internal tools support.
+You can use Cruise to do any development of your choice as long as the included tools support.
 Simply run `cruise shell` anywhere to get the temporary development shell up with all the tools available to you.
 You can also start the server from shell mode.
 Just run `start-server` inside the shell and it will start PHP-FPM and Nginx for you.
 By default no port is exposed for temporary shell session.
 To bind any available port from your PC to any port inside the shell, run `cruise shell` with `-e` option, such as - `cruise shell -e 8080:80`.
 While Cruise provides out of the box support for Laravel applications, it is not bound to only Laravel development.
 Fork it, customize it and use it however you like.

 > **Note:** Any command unknown to Cruise will be passed to Docker.